 - a.
 The tests shall be implemented in one rodent species (generally rats are used).
 Basically, the same number of male and female animals shall be used. - b.
 In principle, the test substance should be administered 7 days a week by dietary administration or through drinking water.
-The test substance can be also administered by gavage if oral administration is difficult. - c.
-At least three groups receiving the administration with different doses should be established in addition to the control group.
+The test substance can be also administered by gavage if oral administration is difficult. - At least three groups receiving the administration with different doses should be established in addition to the control group.
 The reasons for setting each dose should be clearly indicated.
-Common ratios should be appropriate for specifying NOAEL. - d.
-Care should be taken to prevent nutritional disturbance among test animals when feeding them the substance.
-Usually, the concentration of the substance in the feed does not have to exceed 5% (W/W).
-When the substance is given by gavage administration, the general maximum dose needed is the technically possible maximum dose or 1,000 mg/kg bw.
-If no effect is observed at that dose, the administration of a higher dose is not required. - e.
+Common ratios should be appropriate for specifying NOAEL. - Care should be taken to prevent nutritional disturbance among test animals when feeding them the substance.
+Usually, the concentration of the substance in the feed does not have to exceed 5% e.
 When neurotoxicity or immunotoxicity is suspected from the tests in offspring, necessity of additional tests complying with the OECD test guideline or WHO/IPCS guidance should be examined as necessary.